 DISCLAIMER: NOTE THAT THIS SECTION IS ONLY TO HELP PROVIDE YOU WITH INFORMATION.
 I AM NOT AN ELECTRICIAN.
 IF YOU ARE HAVING ISSUES WITH ELECTRICAL SHOCKS OF ANY KIND, PLEASE CONSULT A PROFESSIONAL ELECTRICIAN.

-No. There is no way you would get electrocuted when you use wet earphones because earphones have very low current running through them.
+No. There is no way you would get electrocuted when you use wet earphones because earphones have very low currents running through them.
 Most earphones are less than 5V and run on a very low current, 2mA – 35mA.
 This is too weak to get you electrocuted.

 Although there has been news about people getting electrocuted while using their earphones, these are few, and the possibility of it happening is very remote.
 Most of the time, the news is about people using their earphones while the phone is charging, thereby being connected to the power mains, which are much more dangerous.